RossLab/B_viburni/4_Exploring_B_genes.md

 |g9551 |0.09       |0.218333333  |0.005714286   |0.026666667     |scaffold_1388|1631    |NA         |NA        |NA                                              |N   |14907 |B1            |0.602684262|0            |0             |0               |1                 |0                 |
 |g9552 |0.317142857|1.956666667  |0.002857143   |0.145           |scaffold_1388|1646    |NA         |NA        |NA                                              |N   |14907 |B1            |0.602684262|0            |-1            |0               |1                 |0                 |

-Let's ignore the B3/B4 genes for now.
+Let's ignore the B2/B3 genes for now (come back to them later).
 We can also look at the A genes and see which ones seem to behave consistently in response to presence of B. We have 18,421 that passed the filters (out of 23,143).
 Let's first select those that are differentially expressed in B samples regardless of sex: